Introduction to Spring Cloud

 Now, if you have a different source control system, then you need to provide your implementation for environment repository.
 In a repo, we will put flat files.

 The next part is to obtain the settings from the server.
 The client application is actually going to make an HTTP call and it is going to call the server and port that we specify and it will use its application name as a key and then it will add the active profile.
-Structure will be like below:
+The structure will be like the below:

-Note: If there are no active profile, then it will take the default profile.
+Note: If there are no active profiles, then it will take the default profile.
 Spring clients do this automatically on startup.

 Let’s assume that we have a client application and its name is “cloud-demo” and the profile name is “dev”.
 So, the file name will be “cloud-demo-dev.yml”.
 Now, when the spring cloud config server consults the file in the repository, it will look for files that match the application name and the profile specified.

-Note: In YAML format of the file, it can hold multiple properties within a single file.
-If we use properties file, then for two different profiles, we have to create two properties file but the same can be done in the same yaml file.
+Note: In the YAML format of the file, it can hold multiple properties within a single file.
+If we use the properties file, then for two different profiles, we have to create two properties files but the same can be done in the same YAML file.

 Properties that are described by the server become part of the client application environment.

 Note: Spring cloud server exposes properties over a restful interface using HTTP.
-It is reasonably easy to make this call to the server from any application.
+Making this call to the server from any application is reasonably easy.

-In Microservice Applications, when we have different Microservice, talking to each other and if config server is down, then this will create a big problem.
-Actually, Spring cloud config server is recommended to be run in multiple instance.
+In Microservice Applications, when we have different Microservice, talking to each other and if the config server is down, then this will create a big problem.
+Spring cloud config server is recommended to be run in multiple instances.
 So, if we are running on cloud foundry or AWS, then we will have several instances running behind a load balancer.

 First, create a normal spring boot maven project.
 I believe you are more familiar with the basic spring boot applications.
 I have named the project “config-1-server” and also have used this as the Artifact value.